Front Office Staff

-Dan Segel, President
+Dan Segel, CEO

-Dan is president of the Corvallis Knights and chairman of the board of Knights Baseball Club, Inc. Dan was named West Coast League Executive of the Year in 2007, 2008 and 2009.
+Dan is CEO and chairman of the board of Knights Baseball Club, Inc. Dan was named West Coast League Executive of the Year in 2007, 2008 and 2009.

 Brooke Knight, Head Coach

-Brooke will mark his 11th year in management with the Knights.
+Brooke will mark his 11th year in management with the Knights in 2016.
 He played college baseball at Oregon State and at Western Oregon, and for the Knights during the summers of 1991, 1992 and 1994.

 No relation to the Knight family, Brooke played professionally in the Milwaukee Brewers and Pittsburgh Pirates organizations.
 Brooke also played football at OSU and played and coached baseball professionally in Australia where he met his wife, Karlie.